-Table 17 shows the results of the thermal analysis.
-The OAPs will change their radius of curvature by an amount that does not effect the wavefront error, even when uncompensated.
+Table 17 shows the results of the thermal analysis for the OAP relays.
+The OAPs will change their radius of curvature by an amount that does not affect the wavefront error, even when uncompensated.
 The bench contraction, however, will introduce almost 30 nm of P-V wavefront error for each OAP.
 For four OAPs of the same focal length as OAP1 (root square summing the RMS wavefront errors, assuming the dominant error is defocus) the P-V wavefront error will be over 80 nm.
-Since OAP has a smaller focal length, by a factor of three, this represents an upper limit to the wavefront error caused by bench contraction.
+Since OAP3 has a smaller focal length, by a factor of three, this represents an upper limit to the wavefront error caused by bench contraction.

 There are a number of approaches to dealing with the thermal contraction of the bench.
 An Invar bench has a CTE ten times lower than that of stainless steel.
 The error could be precompensated for when aligning the bench at 0 C, given the design of the bench support structure.